civilservicelgbt/civilservicelgbt.github.io/_news/2022-10-24-ace-week-a-blog-series-day-1-justin.md

 ---
 layout: news
-title: Ace Week - A Blog Series - Day 1, Justin
+title: "Ace Week: Day 1 – Justin"
 excerpt: "This week (23-30 October) is Ace  Week, formerly Ace Awareness Week.
 We will be bringing you a number of blogs from Ace civil servants to celebrate and share their experiences. "